WHO WE ARE

 We aim to...

-- Reduce serious violence in Merseyside and particularly youth violence in public spaces
+- Reduce serious violence in Merseyside and particularly in youth violence in public spaces.

-- Identify suitable responses to prevent violence before it becomes a part of someone’s life
+- Through the use of evidence and data, identify suitable responses to prevent violence before it becomes a part of someone’s life.

-- Ensure our response is bespoke to the challenges in each area of the county
+- Ensure our response is created with data that's right for the challenges in each area of the county.

 WHAT WE DO